 (f) Trainer Procedure for Obtaining Curriculum Approval and Grievance Procedure.
 Prior to offering their courses for initial listing training, or training to be listed as a Rule 31 Family Mediator with the designation of "specially trained in domestic violence issues", all trainers are required to obtain ADRC approval of their curricula.
 The trainers shall apply to the ADRC for curricula approval on forms approved by the ADRC.
 Any complaint regarding an ADRC approved Rule 31 initial listing training or training for special designation in domestic violence, shall be sent to the AOC Programs Manager who shall forward the same to the Training Committee appointed by the Chair of the ADRC for review.
 The Training Committee shall review the Complaint and recommend and any action it deems appropriate to the ADRC for final determination of action to be taken, if any.

 (g) Procedure for Rule 31 Family Mediator's Additional Designation as "Specially Trained in Domestic Violence Issues."
-To obtain a designation as "Specially Trained in Domestic Violence Issues", the listed Rule 31 Family Mediator must have completed a twelve-hour course on domestic violence issues approved by the procedures outlined in subsection (f) and shall provide to the ADRC proof of attendance at the approved course.
-The listed Rule 31 Family Mediator may request a waiver of course attendance based upon training and/or experience determined by the ADRC to be substantially equivalent to the twelve hours of domestic violence topics approved by the ADRC.
+To obtain a designation as "Specially Trained in Domestic Violence Issues", the listed Rule 31 Family Mediator must have completed a sixteen-hour course on domestic violence issues approved by the procedures outlined in subsection (f) and shall provide to the ADRC proof of attendance at the approved course.
+The listed Rule 31 Family Mediator may request a waiver of course attendance based upon training and/or experience determined by the ADRC to be substantially equivalent to the sixteen hours of domestic violence topics approved by the ADRC.